GabrielvMarinho/Obsidian/Tech/Network/Infrastructure/Server/SSE.md

 Server Sent Events

-one way, [[HTTP]] connection between the client and the server to receive real time data/updates
+one way, [[Tech/Network/PROTOCOLS/Important/HTTP/HTTP]] connection between the client and the server to receive real time data/updates